A month of reflection

 Living from the heart

 With a little gentle reflection, you will hopefully begin to see what’s working and what isn’t and from this, you may wish to set some intentions for the year ahead or even set some goals.
 Remember goals don’t need to be life-changing, a goal may be as simple as, ‘spending more time with friends’ or ‘going for a walk every day.’

-Goals act as gentle markers to help us to stay on track and create nurturing habits.
+Goals act as gentle markers to help us stay on track and create nurturing habits.
 You can set a goal at any time, it doesn’t need to be a new year or even a new week, just try to go with what feels right for you and enjoy the journey.